 Meanwhile back on Mount Olympus….

 Along with reigning over the Pantheon of Gods as Queen, Hera was also the patron goddess of Childbirth and Marriage.
-As we have already seen, the goddess had quite the poor track record regarding her own experiences with child birthing and at this point of our tale, her marriage wasn’t faring much better, either.
+And as we have already seen, the goddess had quite the poor track record regarding her own experiences with child birthing.
+Plus, at this point of our tale her marriage wasn’t faring much better, either.

 Hera’s standard of Olympian perfection when applied to her marriage was constantly being overturned by the inner frustration and rage which the King’s actions caused her as of late.
 Not only was Zeus constantly philandering, the King was furtively making his share of god-like beings without his wife’s procreative assistance.
 The latest of these being the divinity who literally sprung from her husband’s head fully grown and clad in armor, Zeus’ daughter, Athena, the Goddess of Wisdom.

-Plus, it certainly help the Queen’s perfect standards that Aphrodite continued to be so divinely difficult by still remaining undecided as to who would be her immortal husband.
-Hera summoned the Goddess of Beauty before her and was about to harshly scold the headstrong girl for her overt display of marital indecisiveness, when the Queen of the Gods was unexpectedly informed a gift had arrived bearing her name.
+The Queen’s perfect standards certainly weren’t helped by the fact the Goddess of Beauty continued to be so divinely difficult by remaining undecided as to who her immortal husband would be.
+Hera had just summoned Aphrodite before her and was about to harshly scold the headstrong girl for her overt display of marital indecisiveness, when the Queen of the Gods was unexpectedly informed a gift had arrived bearing her name.